Boosting Customer Engagement in the Age of Easy Distractions

 Challenges facing engagement retention

 If engagement was a done deal the first time a customer shopped somewhere and was satisfied with everything that happened, people would have lifelong loyalty to a handful of companies and only do business with them.
+Aka: The Engagement Effect.
 The only difference would be which organization sold what, and eventually some brand would try to unite everything under one roof.
 The presence of corporate super-centers notwithstanding, obviously none of this is the case.
-Engagement isn’t an exact science and some don’t succeed in fostering it.
+Engagement isn’t an exact science, and some don’t succeed in fostering it.

 Lau further stressed in his post that while 98 percent of marketing professionals comprehend why engagement is important, only 56 percent of them have buy-in on an executive level for any of their strategies intended to maintain connections with customers.
 Without the weight that comes with C-suite endorsement, staff in other departments may fail to do their part in keeping engagement alive.: After all, there must be multiple elements that combine to create a good customer experience.
 Responding more quickly to product complaints or delving into the company’s networks to fix a bug affecting the firm’s e-commerce website are just two examples of the work people do outside sales and customer relations to contribute to engagement.